 Which VAT rates to use

-If you purchase goods from a country outside the EU, you may need to pay import VAT and duty.
+If you purchase goods from a country outside the UK, you may need to pay import VAT and duty.
 This usually applies if the goods you purchased are subject to VAT in this country.
 How the VAT is applied to your invoices depends on how you want deal with the import VAT and duty.
 For more information see Import VAT and duty

 Sometimes HMRC may impose a VAT surcharge.
 For example, if you don’t send the VAT Return and the payment due by the due date or if the VAT return is incomplete or incorrect.
 In these cases, HMRC has the power to impose a fine or a recalculation of the payment required.
 This is known as a VAT surcharge.